1. The Convergence Finding

 The corrected repeated cross-validation t-test (Nadeau & Bengio, 2003) applied to the LightGBM comparison yields p = 0.97.
 The improvement is not statistically significant.
 The 95% confidence interval spans zero symmetrically (−0.112 to +0.108), reflecting high variance across folds (SD: 0.155), small fold sizes (n = 20), and the fundamental constraint that both models operate near chance because the strongest baseline predictor is absent.

-The null result does not falsify the thesis that mechanical features carry predictive information.
-It indicates that this experimental design lacks the statistical power to detect the effect.
-The SHAP analysis provides the complementary evidence about what the model learns when mechanical features are available.
+The null result does not falsify the thesis that mechanical features carry predictive information — it indicates that this experimental design lacks the statistical power to detect the effect, which is why the SHAP analysis provides the complementary evidence: it reveals what the model learns when mechanical features are available, even though the aggregate performance improvement cannot be distinguished from chance at this sample size.

 5. Feature Importance